EFL Teacher – Residential

 Take a role in the assessment of children English ability on arrival.
 Keep accurate records of attendance, incidents, accidents and maintain an open line of communication to your manager regarding the children on camp.

-- Ability to teach EFL to mixed classed – different nationalities, ability and age.
+- Ability to teach EFL to mixed classes – different nationalities, abilities and ages.

 - Experience of short course holiday summer schools desirable.